devojyoti96/MeerSOLAR/docs/source/quickstart.rst

       run-meer-meersolar <path of measurement set> --workdir <path of work directory> --outdir <path of output products directory>

 That’s all.
 You started MeerSOLAR pipeline for analysing your MeerKAT solar observation 🎉.
+Read the ``Directory Structure and Data Products`` section to understand how to find final images.

 5. To see all running MeerSOLAR jobs